TysonStanley/tysonstanley.github.io/assets/Syllabi/Syllabus_6600.md

 The instructor reserves the right to make changes to this syllabus at any time.
 Changes will be announced in class and posted on Canvas.

-**Children in class:**
+**Children in "class" (that is, over Zoom):**

 1. All breastfeeding children are welcome as often as necessary.
 2. All non-nursing babies and children are welcome whenever alternate arrangements cannot be made.
 As a parent of three young children, I understand that babysitters fall through, partners have conflicting schedules, children get sick, and other issues arise.
-3. In cases where children come to class, I invite parents/caregivers to sit close to the door so as to more easily excuse yourself to attend to your child's needs.
-As such, it is great if those seats are left available for any parents.
+3. In cases where children "come" to class, I invite parents/caregivers to keep the distractions to a minimum, and if necessary, turn off the video feed for moments that are hectic.
 4. All students are expected to join with me in creating a welcoming environment that is respectful of your classmates' situations.

 **Inclusivity:**